capprogram/2017bootcamp-general/bootstrap.md

 1. Construct an initial random sample of 5 points drawn from a Gaussian with mean = 0 and &sigma; = 1.
 Compare the directly computed &sigma; for this sample from `np.std` to the input ("true") &sigma; as well as to the &sigma; found using `astroML.resample.bootstrap` with `np.std`.
 (GOTCHA: Read the documentation for `np.std` to set the parameter ddof properly -- the default value is not the preferred one.
 You also may need to specify an axis for np.std, because np.std flattens arrays by default.)
 Bootstrapping outputs an entire distribution of values (one for each bootstrap iteration) so you can think of the median value as the &sigma; estimate and the 16th and 84th percentiles as bounding the 68% confidence interval.
 Perform 1000 runs with 5 different starting data points each time, and perform 2000 bootstrap resamples of the 5 data points within each run.
 Plot histograms to look at how the 2000 bootstrapped values from np.std vary within a run and how the median values vary over all 1000 runs.

 2. Using the discussion in section 2 of [Hesterberg (2004)](https://github.com/galastrostats/general/blob/master/JSM04-bootknife.pdf) and modeling your code on `astroML.resample.bootstrap`, construct a utility code called `smoothedbootstrap`.
 Test your smoothedbootstrap code on the sample from question 1 to determine whether it performs better than the ordinary bootstrap at recovering &sigma;.
 Plot the distributions and ratios of the various &sigma; estimates to compare them.
 If the residual bias in the smoothed bootstrap (and in the usual standard deviation) bothers you, visit [this page](https://en.wikipedia.org/wiki/Unbiased_estimation_of_standard_deviation).

+Note that Hesterberg introduces a hybrid of the bootstrap and the jackknife called the "bootknife" as well.

 ## Part III: Errors in Fitted Parameters